justabaka/govee-lan-scene-command-generator/README.md

 ## IoT API and DIY Scenes
 As far as the community found out, command structure may vary from model to model, so it may not work out of the box.
 The easiest way to check if the commands you've generated are valid for your device is calling the IoT API which basically dumps ready commands for you.
-It's also a great way of obtaining commands for your DIY scenes.
+It is also a great way of obtaining commands for your DIY scenes.
+All you need to do is create a Tap-to-run action that runs your DIY scene in the Govee Home app, and it will appear in the IoT API response.

 Get token returned by this request:
 ```bash